zishone/mongover/README.md

         "seedOnly": false,                      // Specifies if existing database should be migrated or only seeded.
         "migrateForce": false,                  // Specifies if mongover should migrate the database even if the specified version is the same.
         "info": "_info",                        // Specifies the collection name of the database information.
 Defaults to '_info'.
-        "dropFirst": false,                     // Specifies if existing database should be dropped before specification is applied.
+        "recreate": false,                     // Specifies if existing database should be dropped before specification is applied.
         "alias": "dbName",                      // Alias/Name the database specification will be deployed as.
         "version": "1.0.0",                     // Specifies the version of the database, this will determine if the database needs to be migrated or not.
     }